Tatum, Hayward lift Celtics past Magic in OT

 Gordon Hayward scored 31 points and Jayson Tatum added 29 to lift the Boston Celtics to a 122-119 overtime victory over the Magic on Sunday near Orlando.

-Jaylen Brown collected 19 points and 12 rebounds for the third-place Celtics (47-23), who saw their slim chances to secure the second seed in the Eastern Conference go by the boards earlier on Sunday.
-Toronto wrapped up the No. 2 seed following its 108-99 victory over Memphis.
+Jaylen Brown collected 19 points and 12 rebounds for the third-place Celtics (47-23), who saw their slim chances to secure the second seed in the Eastern Conference go by the boards earlier on Sunday when Toronto wrapped up the No. 2 seed with a win over Memphis.

 Boston was able to take solace in sweeping Orlando in 2019-20, one season after Orlando won all three meetings between the teams.